Pretty in Pink poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
 This illustrates the protagonist's commitment to Andie agrees to go on a date with Blane.
 She makes the active choice to cross the social divide and enter a relationship with someone from a completely different world, despite warnings from friends and her own doubts., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Blane invites Andie to the prom, but Steff (his wealthy best friend) makes clear his disapproval and threatens their friendship.
+Structural examination shows that this crucial beat Blane invites Andie to the prom, but Steff (his wealthy best friend) makes clear his disapproval and threatens their friendship.
 The stakes raise as Blane must choose between his social world and Andie.
 The easy romance phase ends; real consequences emerge., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 77 minutes initiates the final act resolution at 80% of the runtime.
 Andie decides to attend prom on her own terms.
 She creates her own dress from two vintage dresses, synthesizing her unique style with the formal occasion.
 She chooses to show up authentically as herself, not for Blane but for her own dignity., demonstrating the transformation achieved throughout the journey.